AlirioLau/metalkit.github.io/_posts/2017-10-31-working-with-particles-in-metal-part-2.markdown

 }
 ```

-If you run the app, you should be able to see the particle falling down uniformly and stopping at the bottom, like this:
+If you run the app, you should be able to see the particles falling down like a water stream:

 ￼￼![alt text](https://github.com/MetalKit/images/blob/master/particles.gif?raw=true "Particle")